vercel/next.js/docs/api-reference/next/image.md

 You can also [generate a solid color Data URL](https://png-pixel.com) to match the image.

-### rootMargin
+### lazyBoundary

-The IntersectionObserver interface's `rootMargin` property is a string with syntax similar to that of the CSS margin property.
+This property serves to grow or shrink each side of the root element's bounding box before computing intersections.
+The values can be percentages.
 Defaults to `"200px"`.

 [Learn more](https://developer.mozilla.org/en-US/docs/Web/API/IntersectionObserver/rootMargin)